-- 3.5.38 Gloucester's waterways and watercourses are multifunctional assets.
-They provide transport and recreation corridors, green infrastructure, a series of diverse and important habitats, a unique backdrop for important heritage sites, landscapes, views, a backdrop for cultural and community activities, as well as drainage, flood and water management, and urban cooling functions. - 3.5.39 Gloucester City Council supports the Environment Agency in terms of culvert improvement; culverts shall be improved in accordance with the following hierarchy of betterment options; (1) open the culvert (2) replace the culvert (3) leave the culvert in open space for future to open up.
+- 4.5.36 Gloucester's waterways and watercourses are multifunctional assets.
+They provide transport and recreation corridors, green infrastructure, a series of diverse and important habitats, a unique backdrop for important heritage sites, landscapes, views, a backdrop for cultural and community activities, as well as drainage, flood and water management, and urban cooling functions. - 4.5.37 Gloucester City Council supports the Environment Agency in terms of culvert improvement; culverts shall be improved in accordance with the following hierarchy of betterment options; (1) open the culvert (2) replace the culvert (3) leave the culvert in open space for future to open up.
 All the above options need to incorporate 8 metre buffer strips to allow for access.
 Each option will still require riparian owners to undertake their responsibilities with regards to maintenance and upkeep of the culvert.
 It will need to be demonstrated that options higher up the hierarchy are not practicable for them to be discounted.
-Applicants should contact the Environment Agency and the Lead Local Flood Authority at the earliest opportunity to understand the constraints and opportunities of culverted watercourses for their proposals.

-3.5.40 Development proposals shall not remove or interrupt the continuity of existing natural or manmade drainage features, unless agreed with the city Council.
+Applicants should contact the Environment Agency and the Lead Local Flood Authority at the earliest opportunity to understand the constraints and opportunities of culverted watercourses for their proposals and because Land Drainage Consent may be required. - 4.5.38 Development proposals shall not remove or interrupt the continuity of existing natural or manmade drainage features, unless agreed with the eCity Council.
 Where watercourses or dry ditches are present within a development site, these should be retained and, where possible, enhanced.
 Enhancement measures could include removing redundant structures, improving fish passage and restoring watercourses to more natural alignments by improvingly hydromorpholoy.
 All measures can contribute to achieving 'good' status as required under the Water Framework Directive.
 Access to drainage features for maintenance should be retained and ownership of land clearly defined as part of the site maintenance plan.
 The removal of natural drainage features may result in an increased need to connect to the public sewerage network, and therefore be contrary to the SuDS / drainage hierarchy.